phuslu/log/README.md

 	// TimeField defines the time filed name in output.
 It uses "time" in if empty.
 	TimeField string

 	// TimeFormat specifies the time format in output.
-It uses `TimeFormatRFC3339Milli` if empty.
+It uses RFC3339 with millisecond if empty.
 	// If set with `TimeFormatUnix`, `TimeFormatUnixMs`, times are formated as UNIX timestamp.
 	TimeFormat string